+Equipment 4-10 years

+Computer hardware and software 3-5 years

 Leasehold improvements Lesser of lease term or asset life

-Software and web site development costs developed or obtained for internal use are accounted for in accordance with ASC Subtopic 350-40 Internal Use Software and ASC Subtopic 350-50-Website Development Costs.
+Software and website development costs developed or obtained for internal use are accounted for in accordance with ASC 350-Internal Use Software and ASC 350-Website Development Costs.
 The subtopics require the capitalization of certain costs incurred in developing or obtaining software for internal use.
-The majority of software costs and website development costs, which are included in equipment, are depreciated over three to five years.
-As of December 27, 2012 and December 29, 2011, the Company had a net book value of \$10.4 million and \$9.3 million, respectively, of capitalized software and website development costs.
-Approximately \$4.1 million, \$4.8 million and \$6.5 million was recorded for the years ended December 27, 2012, December 29, 2011 and December 30, 2010, respectively, in depreciation expense.
-For the years ended December 27, 2012, December 29, 2011 and December 30, 2010, the Company recorded \$0.8 million, \$0.9 million and \$1.2 million in research and development expense, respectively.
+The majority of software costs related primarily to our inventory management systems and digital network distribution system (DCS) and website development costs, which are included in equipment, are depreciated over three to five years.
+As of December 26, 2013 and December 27, 2012, the Company had a net book value of \$10.9 million and \$10.4 million, respectively, of capitalized software and website development costs.
+Approximately \$6.1 million, \$4.1 million and \$4.8 million was recorded for the years ended December 26, 2013, December 27, 2012 and December 29, 2011, respectively, in depreciation expense related to software and website development.
+For the years ended December 26, 2013, December 27, 2012 and December 29, 2011, the Company recorded \$1.8 million, \$0.8 million and \$0.9 million in research and development expense, respectively.